How to check if a digital signature is valid in 3 steps

 Furthermore, ITI is responsible for certifying the cryptographic equipment used in this process, standardizing the sector and combating fraud.
 For users who wish to verify the authenticity of a signature on an electronic document, it is essential to use the ITI Brasil conformity checker, which is aligned with ICP-Brasil digital certificate standards, thus ensuring the integrity and validity of the signature .

-Next, we will explain in detail how to use it.
+Below, we will explain in detail how to verify whether a digital signature is valid.

 Step 1 – Access